Go to the Students section

 Go to the Support us section

-There will be no change to the immigration status of EU/EEA/Swiss staff who are already here or living in the UK before the end of the transition period on 31 December 2020 when the UK leaves the EU on 31 January.
+There will be no change to the immigration status of EU/EEA/Swiss staff who are resident in the UK by 31 December 2020.

 As a university, Oxford Brookes strongly believes that the diversity of its staff and student body, and the extent to which we collaborate with international colleagues, are signs of a successful, responsible and forward-thinking institution.